Lockheed says cyber attacks up sharply, suppliers targeted

 Rohan Amin, Lockheed program director for the Pentagon's Cyber Crime Center (DC3), said internal analysis showed that the number of campaigns had clearly grown, and multiple campaigns were often linked.

-Lockheed recently wrested a $450 million contract to run the military cyber center away from long-time holder General Dynamics Corp (GD.N).
+Lockheed recently wrested a $450 million contract to run the military cyber center away from long-time holder General Dynamics Corp.

 "HUGE PROBLEM"